SantoshMarappa/wso2-app/README.md

 # wso2-app
-SchoolFinder-Service is MicroService developed using MSFJ
+SchoolFinder-Service is MicroService developed using MSFJ version 6.3.0

 which fetch the school from xml (school.xml)